Qlik-PE/Qlik-Cosmos-DB-ODBC-/README.md

 We need to create a New Database and a New Collection underneath that database.
 Here is where you will set your RU capacity.
-For this small data set and test, we'll go with 1000 RU.
+For this small data set and test, we'll go with 1000 RU/s.

 Step 6.
 Loading Data
 --------------------